talmeym/regurgitator-core-xml/README.md

 regurgitator
 ============

-regurgitator is a modular, light-weight, extendable java-based processing engine designed to 'regurgitate' canned or clever responses to incoming requests.
+regurgitator is a modular, light-weight, extendable java-based processing framework designed to 'regurgitate' canned or clever responses to incoming requests.

 See more at [regurgitator-core](http://github.com/talmeym/regurgitator-core)